eblaine/fake-news-demo/demo/markdown/welcome.md

 # FAKE NEWS EXPLAINED: ECHO CHAMBERS

-*Tip:* If this isn't displaying properly, give it a refresh!

 Welcome to our Echo Chamber simulator!

 An **echo chamber** is a metaphorical description, where beliefs and ideas get reinforced